 - 1) If successful and the Data Engine choses to return the query result immediately, an HTTP status code of 200 OK MUST be returned and the QueryResult element included in the body of the response.
-If the query includes an Aggregate element, the QueryResult SHALL contain a Table element, otherwise it SHALL contain an Atoms element. - 2) The Data Engine MAY chose to create a separate resource where the client can obtain the query result, if for example the query response is very large.
+If the Aggregate element is not present in a query, the result contains an array of objects including a Time and an Atoms element.
+For aggregate queries, the QueryResult contains an array of objects including a Time and an Aggregates element. - 2) The Data Engine MAY chose to create a separate resource where the client can obtain the query result, if for example the query response is very large.
 In this case the Data Engine MUST return an HTTP status code 201 Created and set the "Location:" header to the URL where the QueryResult can be obtained with (a possibly paged) GET request.
 In this case the response MAY include the ResultCreated element.
 The Response to issuing a GET on the Location field, MUST be one of these three same options (200, 201 or Error).
 This allows the data engine to further defer the result if necessary by issuing revised Availability times. - 3) Lastly, if unsuccessful, an HTTP error code SHOULD be returned and a JSON object MAY be returned providing some explanation of the failure.